How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 A partial import β where 80 out of 100 rows succeed and 20 fail β is common on the first bulk import attempt.
 The UDISE Plus SDMS Drop Box generates an error report for the failed rows.
 Here is the correct workflow for handling partial imports without creating duplicates:

 - Upload the corrected file with only the failed students.
-Verify the import count matches the number of students you expected to add in this batch.
+Verify that the import count matches the number of students you expected to add in this batch.

 β Frequently Asked Questions (FAQs)